 For fine-grained streambeds, sediment transport capacity is much more important than competency.
 Sediment transport capacity refers to the stream's ability to move a mass of sediment past a cross-section per unit of time in pounds/second or tons/year.
 Sediment transport capacity can be assessed directly using actual monitored data from bankfull events if a sediment transport rating curve has been developed for the project site.
 Since this curve development is extremely difficult, other empirical relationships are used to assess sediment transport capacity.
 The most common estimate of channel capacity is by calculating stream power.
 Stream power is not a direct measure of capacity in terms of providing a rate of transport per unit time; however, it does imply the ability of the stream to move a load.

 Stream power can be calculated a number of ways, but the most common is the following:

-$w = \gamma QS/W{bkf}$

-where: $w = mean stream power (W/m^2)$

-γ = specific weight of water 9,810 N/m); γ = ρg, where ρ is the density of the water-sediment mixture (1,000 kg/m) and g is the acceleration due to gravity 9.81 m/s)

-Q = bankfull discharge (m/s)

-S = design channel slope (m/m)

-Wbkf = bankfull channel width (m)

-Note: 1 ft-lb/sec/ft = 14.56 W/m
+$w = \gamma QS/W{bkf}$ (Equation 6) where: w = mean stream power (W/m) $\gamma =$ specific weight of water 9,810 N/m); $\gamma = \rho g$ , where $\rho$ is the density of the watersediment mixture (1,000 kg/m) and g is the acceleration due to gravity 9.81 m/s) Q = bankfull discharge (m/s) S = design channel slope (m/m) Wbkf = bankfull channel width (m) Note: 1 ft-lb/sec/ft = 14.56 W/m

 Equation 6 does not provide a sediment transport rating curve; however, it does describe the stream's ability to accomplish work, i.e., move sediment.
 Calculated stream power values are compared to reference and published values.
 If deviations from known stable values for similar stream types and slopes are observed, the design should be reassessed to confirm that sediment will be adequately transported through the system without containing excess energy in the channel.
 Supplemental resources include the Copeland Stability Curve, sediment transport modeling using the HEC-RAS modeling program (versions 4.0 and later), and the hydraulic design package SAM.
+Also see Section 8.6.7 on the use of models to assess stream design.